-- 1.31 Of the 12 core planning principles articulated within the NPPF, the following is of relevance "Promote mixed use developments, and encourage multiple benefits from the use of land" and further planning should "Take account of and support local strategies to improve health, social and cultural wellbeing". - 1.32 Section 8 of the NPPF focuses on promoting healthy communities, paragraph 91 states that planning decisions can play an important role in facilitating social interaction and creating healthy, inclusive communities.
+- 1.32 Of the 12 core planning principles articulated within the NPPF, the following is of relevance "Promote mixed use developments, and encourage multiple benefits from the use of land" and further, planning should "Take account of and support local strategies to improve health, social and cultural wellbeing". - 1.33 Section 8 of the NPPF focuses on promoting healthy communities, paragraph 91 states that planning decisions can play an important role in facilitating social interaction and creating healthy, inclusive communities.
 Paragraph 92 places a responsibility on the planning authority to ensure an integrated approach to considering the location of housing, economic uses and community facilities and services.
-Local Authorities through plan making are expected to "enable and support healthy lifestyles, especially where this would address identified local health and well-being needs". - 1.33 The Local Plan Strategy is clear in its role to help people to lead healthier lifestyles in many different ways.
+Local Authorities through plan making are expected to "enable and support healthy lifestyles, especially where this would address identified local health and well-being needs". - 1.34 The Local Plan Strategy is clear in its role to help people to lead healthier lifestyles in many different ways.
 Policy H1: A Balanced Housing Market advises that "The District Council will also promote the delivery of supported housing and care homes to reflect the needs of the changing demographic profile of the District's population to 2029".
-Core Policy 10: Healthy & Safe Lifestyles states "Where appropriate the District Council will support the development of new or improved facilities and initiatives which contribute to improved and accessible local health care, the physical and mental wellbeing and safety of the community". - 1.34 Local and National guidance is clear therefore in its support of the provision and appropriate integration of residential care facilities within the wider development.
+Core Policy 10: Healthy & Safe Lifestyles states "Where appropriate the District Council will support the development"

+of new or improved facilities and initiatives which contribute to improved and accessible local health care, the physical and mental wellbeing and safety of the community".